Daily Readings, Daily Meditation, & Saint of the Day

 3. Religious Education

-Student must complete a minimum of one year in religious education, and be currently enrolled in both Faith Formation and Sacramental Preparation.
+Student must have attended religious education the previous year, and be currently enrolled in both Faith Formation and Sacramental Preparation.

 Note: No family is ever denied religious education due to an inability to pay.
 Please contact the Catechetical ministry facilitators for special consideration.